P-Bhaskar-Rao/blog-website/README.md

 This is a blog website.

 Tech Stack Used:-
-Node.js
-express.js
+Node.js,
+express.js,
+Multer.js for file uploading,
-mongodb as database
+mongodb as database,
-ejs for server side rendering
+ejs for server side rendering,